pane2004/drivetestfinder/README.md

 ```
 python main.py
 ```
+8. If everything was done currently, a new browser window should be open.
+Let it run in the background and do not touch it.

 # Disclaimer
 1. The provided code herein is intended strictly for academic and research-related purposes.
 The user is responsible for complying with this usage policy.